Buckinghamshire Railway Centre: Mainline services

 Although the BRC's trains are run on the former station sidings, the station still has a working Network Rail line passing through it.
 This connects Aylesbury with the Bletchley to Oxford cross-country route at Claydon (LNE) Junction.
 Regular landfill freight trains and High Speed 2 spoil trains traverse the line from waste transfer depots in Greater London as well as some from the freight terminal at Tytherington and other freight locations in the South-West of England to the former brick pits at Calvert.
 The High Speed 2 trains also terminate here, but are used for the construction of the new High Speed 2 depot at Calvert.

 From 1984 until 1990, the station briefly came back into passenger use, when special Christmas shopping services between Aylesbury and Bletchley were operated by British Rail Network SouthEast on Saturdays only, and stopped at Quainton Road.
-From August Bank Holiday 1971 until the 1987 season, and again from August Bank Holiday 2001 the station has had special passenger trains from Aylesbury in connection with events at the Centre - these shuttles now run regularly each Spring and August Bank Holiday weekend.
+From August Bank Holiday 1971 until the 1987 season, and again from August Bank Holiday 2001 until May 2017 the station has had special passenger trains from Aylesbury in connection with events at the Centre - these shuttles ran regularly each Spring and August Bank Holiday weekend.